-- The Actuarial valuation at 31 March 2020 assessed the risk margin, with at least 75% probability of sufficiency, at \$35.7 million, which at that point represents 30% of the outstanding Central Estimate.
-The forecast financial statements assumes the risk margin will be required to settle customer claims and accordingly the provision is not amortised (credited) to the profit and loss account as claims are paid. - The Claims Liability includes a provision for Claims Handling Expenses, but not for corporate administration expenses. - The Claims Liability does not include any provision arising from the finalisation exercise with EQC.
-It has been assumed that the finalisation exercise will not be complete by 30 June 2021. - On 26 September 2018, the Crown, through the Minister of Finance, agreed to indemnify the Company in relation to certain litigation.
+- The Actuarial valuation at 31 March 2021 assessed the risk margin, with at least 75% probability of sufficiency, at \$35.7 million, which at that point represents 37% of the outstanding Central Estimate.
+The forecast financial statements assumes the risk margin will be required to settle customer claims and accordingly the provision is not amortised (credited) to the profit and loss account as claims are paid. - The Claims Liability includes a provision for Claims Handling Expenses, but not for corporate administration expenses. - On 26 September 2018, the Crown, through the Minister of Finance, agreed to indemnify the Company in relation to certain litigation.
 The indemnity enables Southern Response to continue to focus on settling the remaining outstanding claims of its customers.
-On 28 June 2019, the scope of the indemnity was amended to include any present or future legal proceeding or claim relating to a housing claim against the Company that is agreed as covered by both the Company and the Crown. - No financial impact has been allowed for in the event of material precedent setting litigation outcomes from current or future legal actions. - It is assumed that the Company will continue to receive new claims (albeit at a reduced rate) until July 2023. - The total number of outstanding overcap claims as at 30 June 2021 is forecast to be 88 (from a total of 105 Covered Claims).
+On 28 June 2019, the scope of the indemnity was amended to include any present or future legal proceeding or claim relating to a housing claim against the Company that is agreed as covered by both the Company and the Crown. - It is assumed that the Company will continue to receive new claims (albeit at a reduced rate) until December 2023. - The total number of outstanding overcap claims as at 30 June 2022 is forecast to be 69 (from a total of 83 Covered Claims).